-Kids who grew up in the 1970s & 80s were blessed with a golden age of bicycle production.
-At the turn of the 1970s Nottingham company Raleigh began producing a number of now collectable and iconic models.
+Kids who grew up in the seventies and eighties were blessed with a golden age of bicycle production.
+At the turn of the seventies Nottingham company Raleigh began producing a number of now collectable and iconic models.

-Inspired by American dragster motorbikes, the Raleigh Chopper brought a touch of Easy Rider to the mean streets of 70s British suburbia, becoming an icon of the era.
-Smaller models for younger children such as the Tomahawk, Chipper and Budgie came soon after, followed by the Chopper MK 2 in 1972.
+Inspired by the American dragster motorbikes, the Raleigh Chopper brought a touch of Easy Rider to the streets of British suburbia, becoming an icon of the era.
+Smaller models for younger children such as the Tomahawk, Chipper and Budgie came soon after.

-Other classic models produced during the decade, include the rather bulky Grifter in 1976, this came in a choice of either metallic blue or red, complete with a twist grip gear shift.
-It’s smaller relations the Boxer & Strika followed as well as the MK 2 Grifter in 1978.
+Other classic models were produced during the decade, including the rather bulky and heavy Raleigh Grifter in 1976, this came in a choice of either metallic blue or red, complete with a twist grip gear shift.
+It’s smaller relations the Boxer & Strika later followed.

 Our gallery below revisits both decades with some of our favourite bike images.